 - Capacitation is a one-time explosion of energy that completes the sperm's journey.
 It boosts the motion of the sperm and triggers the actions of the acrosome, a membrane that covers the head of the sperm and resembles a warhead.
 The acrosome is dissolved, and enzymes contained within it are released to allow the sperm to drill a hole through the tough outer coating of the egg.

 - In the end, only one sperm gets through to fertilize the egg.

 More than 90% of male infertility cases are due to low sperm counts, poor sperm quality, or both.
-The remaining cases of male infertility can be caused by a number of factors including anatomical problems, hormonal imbalances, and genetic defects.
+The remaining cases of male infertility are caused by a variety of factors including anatomical problems, hormonal imbalances, and genetic defects.

 Sperm abnormalities can be caused by a range of factors, including congenital birth defects, disease, chemical exposure, and lifestyle habits.
 (See Risk Factors section.)
 In many cases, the causes of sperm abnormalities are unknown.

 Sperm abnormalities are categorized by whether they affect sperm count, sperm movement, or sperm shape.
 They include: